 While you can’t search or book ANA awards using Virgin Atlantic points through Virgin Atlantic’s website, the program should generally have access to the same award availability as all of ANA’s other partner airlines.

-Now, the major catch with this redemption option is that ANA is quite stingy with award availability.
-The airline often releases only one first class award seat per flight, and even that isn’t consistent, as many flights don’t have any first class award availability.
+The bad news is that finding premium cabin award availability on ANA can be really tough.
+The airline often only releases one first class award seat per flight, and even that isn’t consistent, as many flights don’t have any first class award availability.

 Booking ANA awards using Virgin Atlantic points